 As formerly full-service airlines add coach seats to airplanes, discount carriers now offer the most legroom.

-Struggling higher cost airlines have cut their service so deeply that low-fare carriers offer superior service such as in-flight entertainment and leather seats.
+Struggling higher-cost airlines have cut their service so deeply that low-fare carriers offer superior services such as in-flight entertainment and leather seats.
 The turnabout now extends to legroom, as discounters like JetBlue Airways and Southwest Airlines offer more than the older airlines.

 See a side-by-side comparison of major airlines’ legroom in economy-class seats.

 Instead of giving each seat about 34 inches to 35 inches of room, AMR Corp.’s American has slimmed back to an average 32 inches of “seat pitch,” the distance from one point on the seat to the same point on the seat in front of it.

 United does offer more space than American in its Economy Plus seats, which have generous 36-inch seat pitch.
 But only travelers who pay full fare or who are elite members of United’s miles program can get them.
 Its regular economy-class seats measure in at 31 inches of seat pitch.
 By contrast, discounter Southwest Airlines offers 32 inches.
 JetBlue Airways has 32 inches in the seats at the front, and 34 inches of seat pitch in rows closer to the rear of the plane.

 It’s a real problem for the major airlines to expect travelers to pay them more than discount airlines charge, and yet deliver a weaker product.
 Delta Air Lines has even created the conflict internally: Delta’s 757s in its regular service have a minimum seat pitch of only 31 inches in coach, while the 757s devoted to its discount carrier, Song, has a roomier 33 inches.